hanzlamateen/react-bingmaps/README.md

-# React-Bingmaps-Next
+# React-Bingmaps-vNext
 ## Introduction
-React-Bingmaps-Next is a react.js version of [Bing Maps V8 Web Control](https://msdn.microsoft.com/en-us/library/mt712542.aspx).
+React-Bingmaps-vNext is a react.js version of [Bing Maps V8 Web Control](https://msdn.microsoft.com/en-us/library/mt712542.aspx).
 It is based off of the project React-Bingmaps found here: https://github.com/iniamudhan/react-bingmaps.

 This repository was created to add clustering support to React-Bingmaps.
 The biggest change is that now when you create pushpins or pushpins with infoboxes for the map, they will be added to a clustering layer instead of the map entities list.